 … born explorers and should be encouraged to express their discoveries in their own languages.
 They, therefore have a right to a rich variety of opportunities and materials for giving voice to their theories.

 …view collaborative relationships and interactions as the core of our process.
 Give value to time and the rhythm of the day.
-Research into the interests of the children and teachers come from the daily life of the classrooms.
+Research into the interests of the children and educators come from the daily life of the classrooms.
 Respect is given to all these aspects for the learning to show forth the progress.

 …are partners in learning with the children and their role is to act as a resource, and provocateur.
-The teachers research the learning of the children and offer intentional support as the children construct knowledge.
+The educators research the learning of the children and offer intentional support as the children construct knowledge.
 Documentation is seen as a tool to help understand and guide decisions.
 The documentation comes from observations, photos, and analyzing the work collaboratively.

 MacDonald Montessori School